NuevoFoundation/workshops/content/english/datastruct/Arraylist/introtolist.md

 As you can see, similar to the array, we have to declare what types of data the `ArrayList` will contain.
 In this case, we will make it contains Strings, since menu items will have strings.

 To add items to an order, we will use the add method.
-If the customer were ordering from Burger King and wanted to order a combo with a Whopper, Chicken Nuggets, and Fries, your method might look something like this.
+If the customer were ordering from Burger King and wanted to order a combo with a Whopper, chicken nuggets, and fries, your method might look something like this.

 ```java
 import java.util.ArrayList;